 Night time healing

 To let your skin repair itself overnight, it's worth investing in an overnight product.
-'The day before your wedding, use an overnight acne treatment mask to help prevent anything popping up while you sleep.'
-Vichy's Night Detox (£15.50, feelunique.com) controls sebum production and tightens pores so you'll awake with clean, refreshed skin.
+'The day before your wedding, use an overnight acne treatment mask to help prevent anything popping up while you sleep,' suggests Abigail.
+Vichy's Night Detox (£15.50, feelunique.com) controls sebum production and tightens pores so you'll wake up with clearer, refreshed skin.

 What happens if a get a spot on my wedding day?